RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D. RTO defines how much data loss is acceptable.
 Answer: B

-### Question # 28.6 An organization defines its RPO as 4 hours for a mission-critical database.
+### [important] Question # 28.6 An organization defines its RPO as 4 hours for a mission-critical database.
 What does this imply?
 A. The system must be restored within 4 hours.
-B. No more than 4 hours of data can be lost.
+B. **No more than 4 hours of data can be lost**.
 C. The MTD must be greater than 4 hours.
 D. Backups must be performed every 4 hours.
 Answer: B

-### Question # 28.7 Which of the following BEST defines the Work Recovery Time (WRT)?
+### [important] Question # 28.7 Which of the following BEST defines the Work Recovery Time (WRT)?
 A. The time it takes IT to restore systems to an operational state.
-B. The time required by business users to validate restored systems and resume work.
+B. **The time required by business users to validate restored systems and resume work**.
 C. The maximum acceptable downtime for a system.
 D. The time between a disaster occurring and services being back online.
 Answer: B

-### Question # 28.8 If a company sets MTD = 24 hours, RTO = 6 hours, RPO = 2 hours, which statement is correct?
+### [important] Question # 28.8 If a company sets MTD = 24 hours, RTO = 6 hours, RPO = 2 hours, which statement is correct?
 A. The organization can lose up to 24 hours of data.
 B. The system must be restored within 24 hours.
 C. Data loss cannot exceed 2 hours, and recovery must complete in 6 hours.
 D. RTO is not achievable because it is less than MTD.
 Answer: C

-### Question # 23.9 Which of the following is a direct outcome of setting an extremely low RPO (near zero)?
+### Question # 28.9 Which of the following is a direct outcome of setting an extremely low RPO (near zero)?
 A. Reduced dependency on continuous replication.
-B. Increased costs due to real-time backup or mirroring.
+B. **Increased costs due to real-time backup or mirroring**.
 C. Increased tolerance for data loss.
 D. Lower costs of disaster recovery.
 Answer: B

-### Question # 23.10 Which of the following metrics would be MOST relevant when deciding the frequency of data backups?
+### Question # 28.10 Which of the following metrics would be MOST relevant when deciding the frequency of data backups?
 A. MTD
 B. RPO
 C. RTO
 D. WRT
 Answer: B

-### Question # 23.11 During a DR test, a system was restored in 5 hours, but the users needed another 3 hours to validate and resume work.
+### Question # 28.11 During a DR test, a system was restored in 5 hours, but the users needed another 3 hours to validate and resume work.
 If MTD = 10 hours, which statement is TRUE?
 A. Recovery objectives were not met.
 B. RTO = 8 hours, WRT = 5 hours.
 C. RTO = 5 hours, WRT = 3 hours, total downtime = 8 hours, within MTD.
 D. WRT = 8 hours, total downtime = 5 hours.
 Answer: C

-### Question # 23.12 Which of the following disaster recovery strategies provides the shortest RTO?
+### [important] Question # 28.12 Which of the following disaster recovery strategies provides the shortest RTO?
 A. Warm site
 B. Hot site
 C. Cold site
 D. Backup tapes stored offsite
 Answer: B

-### Question # 23.13 An organization’s payroll system has the following:
+### [important] Question # 28.13 An organization’s payroll system has the following:
 MTD = 72 hours
 RTO = 24 hours
 RPO = 12 hours